linchpin/ash/README.md

 ## About

-Frost is a Full Site Editing theme for WordPress that extends the incredible power of the editor, enables builders to create amazing sites with little effort, and elevates the potential for freelancers and entrepreneurs.
+With its clean, minimal design and powerful feature set, Frost enables agencies to build stylish and sophisticated WordPress websites.
 See the Frost theme in action at [frostwp.com](https://frostwp.com/).

 Download the latest stable release: [frost-0.9.10.zip](https://github.com/wpengine/frost/releases/download/v0.9.10/frost-0.9.10.zip)